mietzen/zha-to-z2m/README.md

 >
 > The usual wisdom applies: first interview mains-powered devices that you know are routers, then all mains powered devices, then battery-powered ones.
 You will have to go and wake up each battery-powered device.

 If everything worked, delete ZHA.
-If you want, you can also delete `yq` with `rm /usr/bin/yq`.

 ## Sources